|Dates:||June 29 – July 12|

 What is the weather like in Thailand?

 Most of Thailand, with the exception of the mountainous regions in the north, can be described as hot and humid.
 Day-time temperatures in the summer months usually fall in the mid-80’s, with an average humidity of 66% to 82%.
-In the northern hill-country, where we will be trekking, temperatures can fall into the 50’s, and it can get quite chilly in the evenings.
-Also, while it is not quite the rainy season in Thailand when you will be there in July, it has been known to rain frequently in the areas that we travel.
+In the northern hill-country temperatures can fall into the 50’s, and it can get quite chilly in the evenings.
+Though it is not the rainy season during our summer program, it can rain frequently throughout the month of July in the regions we visit.

 What are the service projects like?

 ARCC has been operating programs in Thailand for many years, and we have built close relationships with a variety of individuals, small communities and organizations who enjoy hosting ARCC student groups.
-On this program, we spend time living and working in a remote Hill Tribe village.
+On this program, we spend time living and working in a remote hill tribe village.
 The specific service projects that each group will work on depend on what is most needed in the community at the time.
 Projects could include building a bamboo bridge for safe access to the school in wet season, a village meeting house, a playground, or making renovations to a school.
-We also participate on an elephant service project at a Rehabilitation Center and teach English to local schoolchildren.
+We also participate in an elephant service project at a nature preserve and elephant sanctuary and teach English to local schoolchildren.

 What kind of health precautions should I take before traveling to Thailand?